jamestkpoon/subprocess_node/README.md

 Build:
 ```
 chmod a+x scripts/*.sh subprocess_node/*.py
+cd ../..
 colcon build --symlink-install --packages-select subprocess_node
 ```

 ### Enabling a script to be run as root without a password
 1. ```sudo chown root:root /path/to/script```
 1. ```sudo visudo``` (safer than ```echo >>```)
 1. Append the following lines.
-Note: path/to/script should be in /this/checkout/root/scripts/
+Note for this repo: path/to/script should be in /this/checkout/root/scripts/
    ```
    <username> ALL = (ALL) ALL
    <username> ALL = (root) NOPASSWD: /path/to/script